pavlolyakhov/js-spreadsheet/README.md

 Spreadsheet grid view for data editing.
 It can be included into a tab forming excel like spreadsheet with many tabs.
 One js-spreadsheet object instance per tab.

-It is very fast and build to works with large volumes of data.
+It is very fast and built to work with large volume of data.

 Features: